Mort1B/rust-downloadr/README.md

 # rust-downloadr
 download arweave tx-data in rust by splitting it up in chunks of data and writing the data to file

-This solution is faster than the one in nodejs.

 If you get UnexpectedEof error and you know tx_id is correct then just try again.

 ### Some "benchmarking"